- When is a cavernous body implant/penile prosthesis necessary?

 Does medication still help with vascular problems?

 Here too, an experienced doctor is important for the assessment.
-PDE-5 inhibitors (tablets) can even help with moderate vascular erectile dysfunction and improve spontaneous erections (Citation: 8).
+Even in cases of moderate vascular erectile dysfunction, certain medications can still help and also improve spontaneous erections, which are sometimes so important for mental health (Citation: 8).

-Only if these medications no longer help or are not tolerated should a penile prosthesis be considered.
+Only when these medications no longer help or are not tolerated should a penile prosthesis be considered.

 Is there a test to check whether the penile prosthesis is the last option?